Reasons Why Your Eye Keeps Twitching

-Eye twitching is a common condition and is more of an annoyance than anything else.
-Rest assured, the majority of instances of eyelid spasms are indicative of minor health problems that can easily be remedied:
+Without a doubt, eye twitching is a common condition and more of an annoyance than anything else.
+Rest assured that the majority of eyelid spasms can be remedied easily and are indicative of minor health issues.
+Common causes or triggers that could lead to eye twitching include:

 • Fatigue: Most cases of eye twitching are caused by fatigue.
-If you can't remember suffering from eye fatigue earlier in life, it's probably because you were sleeping more and weren't constantly tired.
-Proper sleeping habits are important for numerous reasons, one of which is to prevent eye twitching.
+If you can’t remember suffering from eye fatigue earlier in life, it’s probably because you were sleeping more.
+Proper sleeping habits are important for numerous reasons — and getting a solid rest can help prevent eye twitches.

 • Stress: Eye twitching is a common indicator for high levels of stress.
-If you are suffering from a severe bout of stress, try some stress relieving techniques like meditation or getting a massage.
+If you’re suffering from a severe bout of stress, try some stress-relieving techniques.

-• Caffeine: If your eye keeps twitching more than usual, you might want to check your caffeine intake.
-High levels of caffeine can cause these eyelid spasms, so cut down on the coffee and switch to other, more natural energy boosters.
+• Caffeine: If your eye keeps twitching, you might want to check your caffeine intake.
+High levels of caffeine can cause these eyelid spasms, so cut down on the coffee.

-• Eye irritation: If you've recently suffered some form of eye irritation, you may experience some form of eye twitching.
-Think back and see if you've possibly bumped into an object, or rubbed or poked your eye, causing irritation and eye twitching.
+• Eye Irritation: If you’ve recently suffered some form of eye irritation, you may experience some form of eye twitching.
+Bumping into an object, as well as rubbing or poking your eye, can cause irritation and eye twitching.

 In extremely rare cases, an eye twitch may be indicative of a more serious health condition like: